 Founded in 1994, our Group is a leading large-scale aluminum product manufacturer based in China.
-As of June 30, 2024, we were the second largest aluminum manufacturer in China in terms of aggregate annual aluminum production capacity, according to Antaike.
+As of December 31, 2024, we were the second largest aluminum manufacturer in China in terms of aggregate annual aluminum production capacity, according to Antaike.
 We believe our size and proven ability to deliver significant volumes across key customers have helped us to achieve significant economies of scale.
 By leveraging our scale and established market position, we are able to maintain solid development and sustainable and resilient profitability.
-Our overall gross profit margin for the three years ended December 31, 2021, 2022 and 2023 and the six months ended June 30, 2023 and 2024 were approximately 26.6%, 13.8%, 15.7%, 9.0% and 24.2%, respectively.
+Our overall gross profit margin for the three years ended December 31, 2022, 2023 and 2024 were approximately 13.8%, 15.7% and 27.0%, respectively.
 We believe this also ensures that customers can rely on us in terms of contract delivery which in turn has led to a high contract renewal rates and also allowed us to obtain significant negotiating leverage to obtain competitive commercial terms for our products.

 Furthermore, China is the largest and fastest growing major aluminum market in the world.
-According to Antaike, China has been the largest aluminum consumer globally since 2005 and it consumed approximately 42.8 million tons of primary aluminum, amounting to 61.1% of world total consumption in 2023.
-According to Antaike, China's aluminum consumption grew at a CAGR of 6.5% from 2014 to 2023.
+According to Antaike, China has been the largest aluminum consumer globally since 2005 and it consumed approximately 45.2 million tons of primary aluminum, amounting to 62.2% of world total consumption in 2024.
+According to Antaike, China's aluminum consumption grew at a CAGR of 5.5% from 2014 to 2024.
 In addition, China has been developing new infrastructure among which 5G networks, ultra-high voltage and rail system are directly related to aluminum usage and it is expected that this will further increase the domestic consumption of aluminum products.
 Antaike expects that China's demand for aluminum products will continue to grow due to China's continuing urbanization, investments in infrastructure construction and the rapid growth in China's automobile industry, power grid construction, subway systems, personal electronic products, and high-end packaging material.
 We believe that, with our established market share and track record, we are well positioned to capitalize on China's growth.